 Click Here to Apply Now

-please contact us.
-If for any reason electronic submission does not work, please email us CON.ExtendedStudies@ucdenver.edu.
+You will receive a confirmation email that we received your application after submission.
+If you do not receive such notice, please contact us.
+If for any reason electronic submission does not work, please email us at CON.ExtendedStudies@ucdenver.edu.

-It can take three to ten business days after obtaining permisison to process nondegree forms, so please plan accordingly.
 We highly suggest that you submit your form as soon as possible.
-However, Professional Development will accept nondegree applications as late as one week before the first day of classes, and requests as late as the first week of classes, subject to instructor permission.
+However, Graduate Certificate applications will be accepted as late as one week before the first day of classes, and requests as late as the first week of classes, subject to instructor permission.

 What to Expect After Submission?